candicenanako/ANLY502_Final/README.md

 First, we preprocessed the data with tokenization, normalization, lemmatization and removing stopwords.
 Next, we need to convert  the text into sentences.
 Then, to find the frequency of occurrence of each word.
 Then, it is the time to calculate the scores for each sentence by adding weighted frequencies of the words that occur in that particular sentence.
 When we have the sentence scores dictionary that contains sentences with their corresponding score, we could take the top 5 sentences with the highest scores as the summary of the page.

-Below is the summary of the page - “Autism” with 5 sentences and 188 words.
+In Zihe_Summary.ipynb, a summary of the page - “Autism” is provided with 5 sentences and 188 words.
 Compared to the original 286 sentences and 6457 words in this page, text summarization saves a bunch of time for us to understand this page.

 ## CONCLUSION & FUTURE WORK